The Role of UX in Ecommerce SEO: Optimization TipsHow to

 Search companies such as Google are fully aware of this.
 Because it’s incredibly difficult to accurately compare websites, they use enormous ranges of ranking factors and keep them largely obscured to prevent people from exploiting them.
 SEO work is then focussed on trying to discern and target those factors.

 By now, the SEO industry has built up a strong understanding of the core technical elements (backlink profiles, page speed, etc.), and knows how to polish a site to look good to search crawlers – but what about users?
-After all, however hugely they fall short, search algorithms are ultimately intended to choose the best sites for the users.
+After all, search algorithms are ultimately intended to choose the best sites for the users to enhance their page experience.

 In this article, I'm going to explain how engaging in some pure UX can benefit your SEO efforts, highlight how you can improve UX by tweaking some common site elements (with examples), and argue that you'll benefit the most from a cohesive strategy that brings technical SEO and UX design processes together.
 Let's get started.